 If you’ve been injured on private property or public property in Virginia Beach, here are the crucial steps to take after an injury:

-- Report the incident to the property owner or manager and request a written report of the accident.
+- Report the incident to the property owner or manager.

 Why Choose Breit Biniazan for Your Virginia Beach Premises Liability Case?